add2point71dots/VideoStoreConsumer/README.md

 # Video Store Consumer

+A pair project completed while we were studens at Ada Developers Academy.

+Original Instructions:
+---

 In this project, you'll take a lot of the knowledge you have so far and create an end-to-end Video Store application.
 The final product will be something that a rental store employee might use to manage the video store where they work.

 This is a [Phase 3](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md) Pair project.